 - How to Build the Right Traffic Metrics Dashboard.
 In this article, Moz founder, and CEO, Rand Fishkin explains what you need to include when building your own traffic metrics dashboard.

 - 5 Most Under-Utilized Google Analytics Features.
 This post explains some hidden features of Google Analytics that most webmasters ignore or under-utilize.

 Here’s another great training by LunaMetrics on Google Analytics.
 This training will take you from a Google Analytics newbie to an expert.
-However, the training is usually offline but they also have an option for a live in-person training.
+However, the training is usually offline but they also have an option for live in-person training.

 3. Master Google Tag Manager

 As online marketers, we dread the to-do list.
 We want to get the task completed as quickly as possible.

 When you begin to learn more advanced uses of Google Analytics it’s no secret that inserting, updating and consistently managing several tags, events and goals across your site can become a tedious task.

 Google Tag Manager simplifies this process—it allows you to add the Tag Manager code once on your website and then you can add more tracking codes using the Tag Manager Workspace without needing to touch the code at all.